who we are

 Patients can expect Motus to continually offer the most advanced biologic treatments for orthopedic conditions.
-We are committed is to stay up to speed with emerging research and to be leaders in facilitating new advancements.
+We are committed to staying up to speed with emerging research and being leaders in facilitating new advancements.
 If you choose to proceed with a treatment, we will ask for your permission to be part of a research study to track your progress.
 The patient is an integral part of the advancement process.

 Because I believe in choices.
 Motus is here to provide evaluation and personalized treatment plans.
-Mastering and advancing biologics gives patient’s another option to treat their orthopedic conditions.
+Mastering and advancing cellular therapies gives patient’s another option to treat their orthopedic conditions.
 In more cases than not, the body knows how to heal itself.
-Motus is using the patient’s own stem cells and platelet-rich plasma to stimulate regrowth of their own tissues instead of having these tissues surgically replaced or removed.
+Motus is using the patient’s own cells and growth factors to stimulate repair of their own tissues instead of having these tissues surgically replaced or removed.
 These healing factors can’t get there on their own so we’re basically “cheating” by taking them and putting them where they belong.
 In comparison to traditional surgical interventions, biologics is cheaper, far less risky, and requires less recovery time.

 What is your motivation to continue & improve your practice?

-Practicing status quo techniques in medicine is not what I call leadership.
+Practicing status quo techniques in medicine is not leadership.
 The current state of healthcare in our country is in desperate need of disruption.
 We need to find innovate solutions to emerging issues.
 Using the same narrative and dead-end thinking is NOT working.

 Our 65 and older population is going to increase 78% in the next 25 years.
 This means more folks with arthritis and degenerative orthopedic conditions.
 Not everyone is a candidate for replacement surgery and some people simply don’t want to have a replacement.
 In addition, over one-third of our population is obese and this puts them at greater postoperative risk for certain complications.
 Then there’s the increasing number of active individuals who don’t want to be down for 3 months in the face of injury.

-There is more evidence supporting the use of biologics alongside surgical intervention to improve outcomes and healing times.
+There is more evidence supporting the use of regenerative cellular therapies alongside surgical intervention to improve outcomes and healing times.
 Changes in our population and subsequent challenges motivate me to find new solutions for my patients.
 Patients deserve options and autonomy when it comes to their bodies.
 That’s what motivates me.